Conflux-Chain/conflux-documentation/docs/general/run-a-node/advanced-topics/compiling-conflux-client.md

 cd conflux-rust
 git checkout <latest-released-mainnet-version> # checkout to the latest release version

+# Usually, you just need the latest source code without the complete history.
+You can speed up the cloning process with the following command.
+git clone -b <latest-released-mainnet-version> --single-branch --depth 1 https://github.com/Conflux-Chain/conflux-rust.git cd conflux-rust

 # build in release mode
 cargo build --release
 ```